 \subsection{The width confounder}

-Many spectral-family similarity metrics, \textit{e.g.}, linear/kernel \gls{cka}, the RV coefficient, and \gls{cca}-based scores (\gls{cca}/SVCCA/PWCCA), can be written as functionals of an \emph{interaction operator} constructed from two representations.
+Many spectral-family similarity metrics, \textit{e.g.}, linear/kernel \gls{cka} and the RV coefficient, can be written as functionals of an \emph{interaction operator} constructed from two representations.
 One such operator is the (normalized) cross-covariance

 where $\mat{X}_{c}$ and $\mat{Y}_{c}$ denote row-centered representations (\Cref{app:metrics_preproc}).

 A common but misleading intuition is that if $\mat{X}$ and $\mat{Y}$ are independent, then $\widetilde{\mat{C}}\approx \mat{0}$ and therefore spectral aggregates should be near zero.
 In high dimension this fails: the null interaction energy is typically non-zero.